skobnx/ShadowverseEvolveCockatrice/README.md

 Congratulations!
 Shadowverse Evolve is now fully integrated into your Cockatrice program.
 Enjoy playing the game to the fullest!

 ## Updating

-When a new set of cards is out, you have redownload the xml file and repeat steps 1-5 to replace the old xml file in the "custom sets folder".
+1. When a new set of cards is out, redownload the xml file.

+2. Repeat steps 1-6 to replace the old xml file in the "custom sets folder".

 ## Optional Steps
 These steps are completely optional, but doing so improve your overall experience with the program.